 - 1. Introduce the idea of an Op Ed.
-Explain that people share their ideas and promote their arguments in Op Eds in order to convince people of their point of view. - 2.
+Explain that people share their ideas and promote their arguments in Op Eds in order to convince people of their point of - 2.
 Go over the sample Op Ed (below on pg.
 58) - 3.
 Tell students to open their workbooks to Week 6 and go over the instructions. - 4.
 Pair students up tell them to... - choose and discuss one of the Why?
 Why Not! topics (pgs 17-19 of their workbooks) - discuss their opinions and think of 3 reasons why they have that opinion - be prepared to discuss their pair-work with the entire group - 5.
 Bring the group together again.
 Allow several pairs to share their thoughts (make sure each question is represented). - 6.
 Allow student to write their first draft. - 7.
 Hand out exit tickets.

-Lesson Title: Why?
-Why Not!
-Lesson Duration: 1st of 2, 50-min sessions Grade Level: 5

-Student Objective: (Same as above)

 Learning Standards: (Same as above)

 Vocabulary/concepts: (Same as above)

 Social Emotional Components: (Same as above)

 Materials & Space: (Same as above)

-(Same as above)
+Advanced Preparation: (Same as above)

-Lesson Instructions:

-Remind students of last lesson's work.
+- 1. Remind students of last lesson's work.

-2. Instruct students to
+- 2. Instruct students to

-continue writing
+- continue writing

-pair up with a friend for peer editing when they are ready
+- pair up with a friend for peer editing when they are ready

-make edits/revisions as needed ,
+- make edits/revisions as needed

-3. Hand out exit tickets before leaving.
+- 3. Hand out exit tickets before leaving.

-Assessment: Formative: Circulate while students work to a misunderstandings.
-Summative: Instruct students to do Exit
+- Formative Assessment: Circulate while students work to correct misunderstandings.